 - Add the cream and bring to a gentle simmer.
 Cook for 2 minutes.

-- Whisk in the Parmesan cheese until melted.
+- Whisk in the Parmesan cheese and cook until melted.

 - Finally, add the baby spinach and cook for 1-2 minutes or until wilted.